beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 (@) `23-nova-config.sh`

-This scripts invokes the Nova configuration script provided in the `lib` directory, since it is shared by the scripts setting up Nova on all the controller, and the compute hosts.
+The `/etc/nova/nova.conf` configuration file should be present on all the compute hosts running Nova Compute, as well as on the controller, which runs the other Nova services.
+Moreover, the content of the configuration file should be the same on the controller and compute hosts.
+Therefore, a script that modifies the Nova configuration is placed in the `lib` directory and is shared by the corresponding installation scripts of the controller and compute hosts.
+The `23-nova-config.sh` scripts invokes the Nova configuration script provided in the `lib` directory.

 ```Bash
 # Run the Nova configuration script